hannahcgunderman/hannahcgunderman/README.md

 - 📫 **You can reach me at** hgunderm@andrew.cmu.edu

-- 😄 **My pronouns are** she/her or they/them.
-Please refer to me using a combination of both!
+- 😄 **My pronouns are** anything you'd like to use!
+I am nonbinary and comfortable with any pronouns you would like to use with me.
+Please feel free to use a mix of pronouns when referring to me!

 - ⚡ **Fun facts about me:** I love Nordic skiing, snoeshowing, and matcha.
 Tha Gàidhlig agam (I'm an active speaker and learner of Scottish Gaelic) and I watch soap-making videos to relax.
 I'm currently writing a book on Doctor Who fandom.